embarknow/adr/readme.md

 - Environment Data
 - Persistence

-Each Domain object used by an Action can utilise many other Domain objects as needed; There is no limit to the complexity or hierarchy to a Domain.
+Each Domain object instantiated by an Action is there to be a bridge between your real domain and the ADR pattern.
+Embark ADR is completely unopinionated as to how this works.
+Good domains have a plentiful selection of service objects to do the legwork between

 ### Responder